UpekkaChakma/the-game-shop-server/README.md

 ### `Authentication Routes`
 1. 1st route will create and send token back to client using JsonWebToken.
-2. 2nd route will verify token for both User and Admin and then will redirect them according to the verify result.
+2. 2nd route will verify token for both User and Admin and then will redirect them to different routes(admin or user) according to the verified result.